Budgeting and Expense Management: Key Strategies for Financial Control

 • Adjusts based on revenue changes or unexpected expenses.

-• Useful for businesses with fluctuating incomes.
+• Useful for businesses with fluctuating incomes or seasonal operations.

 D. Activity-Based Budgeting